apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>secret is used to connect to the target database cluster.
-If not set, secret will be inherited from backup policy template. if still not set, the controller will check if any system account for dataprotection has been created.</p>
+<p>secret is used to connect to the target database cluster.<br />If not set, secret will be inherited from backup policy template.<br />if still not set, the controller will check if any system account for dataprotection has been created.</p><br />
 </td>
 </tr>
 </tbody>